All news

 It seems mom's lessons on sharing really paid off, literally.
-According to local media, three Connecticut brothers are celebrating a multimillion-dollar Mega Millions win that turned one lucky ticket into a family fortune.
+According to a press release from the Connecticut Lottery, three Connecticut brothers are celebrating a multimillion-dollar Mega Millions win that turned one lucky ticket into a family fortune.

 What started as a simple, quick pick for the October 24 drawing quickly became a life-changing moment when their numbers matched for a $1 million prize, and then doubled thanks to a 2X multiplier.